Cheltenham Dress Code

 You should also remember that as Cheltenham race days take place throughout the Autumn, Winter and Spring months, it would be wise to dress weather appropriate.

 So, ladies, whilst stiletto’s and miniskirts make great fashion statements, you’re more than likely to be standing up for long periods of time and exposed to all the elements.
 So, perhaps exchange stiletto’s for boots and gentleman, consider an overcoat at the Cheltenham Festival.

 Though Cheltenham do not have a strict dress code, they expect racegoers to adhere to their bag policy.
 The Racecourse advises that you leave large bags such as suitcases, holdalls and rucksacks at home, or in hotels as they will not be permitted through the gates and will delay your entry into the grounds should you bring them.

 Small bags such as clutches, handbags and backpacks of an appropriate size will be authorised access into Cheltenham Racecourse.
-Also, it would be wise to attend the racecourse early as all bags will be subject to a thorough search upon entry.
+Also, to prevent yourself from having to queue for too long, attend the racecourse early as all bags will be subject to a thorough search upon entry.